ZhangGroup-JLU/Linear-Discontinuity-Recognition/README.md

-# Distorted underwater image reconstruction
+# Linear Discontinuity Recognition
-Pytorch implementation of the paper "Distorted underwater image reconstruction for an autonomous underwater vehicle based on a self-attention generative adversarial network"
+YoloV8 implementation of the paper "Recognition of linear discontinuities on high-steep slope outcrops for typical hard rock masses in China based on high-precision UAV images trained by a deep learning model"

 Our network takes a distorted underwater image as an input and procude the corresponding sharp estimate.
-The model we use is GAN framework with group normalization + attention mechanism + RaLSGAN based on the conv3_3 layer before activation in the pre-trained VGG-16.
-Such architecture also gives good results on other image-to-image translation problems (deblurring, colorization, super resolution, inpainting, dehazing etc.)

-# How to run
-python 2.7
-NVIDIA GPU + CUDA CuDNN (CPU untested, feedback appreciated) Pytorch

-To test the pretrained model, run: python main.py --test --exp-name both_L1VGGAdv3_3before_reluAteRa_gn2
+The model we use is YoloV8 framework.

 # Datasets
-The datasets are from http://www.image-net.org/ and http://cseweb.ucsd.edu/~viscomp/projects/WACV18Water/.
+The datasets we have uploaded to Baidu Net, here is the website link and the extract code.
+Website link:
+Extract code:
+For visiting the Baidu Net on a windows computer, one can access the following website: https://www.baidu.com/link?url=Vc9deB4dvzPYiItTBh7xriHpna2RuYUMfEYfjZ7o03y&wd=&eqid=fdf7d5180472f68f0000000667511c70

 # Citation
 If you find our code helpful in your research or work please cite the paper.

-@article{2020Distorted,
+@article{2024Recognition,
-  title = {Distorted underwater image reconstruction for an autonomous underwater vehicle based on a self-attention generative adversarial network}, author = {Tengyue Li, Qianqian Yang, Shenghui Rong, Long Chen, and Bo He}, journal = {Applied Optics}, eprint = {Vol.59, No.31}, year = 2020
+  title = {Distorted underwater image reconstruction for an autonomous underwater vehicle based on a self-attention generative adversarial network}, author = {Wen Zhang, Guanglu Xu, Tengyue Li*, Shuonan Wang, and Danyang Wu}, journal = {}, eprint = {}, year =
 }

-@inproceedings{2018Learning,
-  title={Learning to See Through Turbulent Water}, author={Zhengqin Li，Zak Murez，David Kriegman，Ravi Ramamoorthi，Manmohan Chandraker},
-  booktitle={IEEE Winter Conference on Applications of Computer Vision}, year={2018},
-}

-# Acknowledgments
-The code borrows heavily from  "Learning to See through Turbulent Water" WACV 2018.
-The authors thank Dr. Zak Murez for constructive discussions.